mnielsen/cognitive_tools/cognitive_tools.md

 -->

-_Very rough and incomplete (and often wrong) working notes on how to create software tools that "enable people to understand and create in unprecedentedly powerful ways" (Bret Victor).
+*Very rough and incomplete (and often wrong) working notes on how to create software tools that "enable people to understand and create in unprecedentedly powerful ways" (Bret Victor).
 I shall refer to such tools as **cognitive tools**.
-The purpose of the notes is to think about the problem, to look at what other people have thought about the problem, and to collect ideas for projects in the area._
+The purpose of the notes is to think about the problem, to understand some of what other people have thought about the problem, and to collect project ideas.*

-**List of cognitive tools:** reading, writing, conversation, Mathematica, the multiplication algorithm, oblique strategies, the calendar, any method for monitoring oneself (e.g., lifelogging), money, attention managers, games, flashcards, libraries, programming languages, github, Google, table of contents, page numbers, cities.
+**Cognitive tools to think about:** reading, writing, conversation, any algorithm, Mathematica, oblique strategies, the calendar, any method for monitoring oneself (e.g., lifelogging), money, attention managers, games, flashcards, libraries, programming languages, github, Google, table of contents, page numbers, cities.

 **What can I contribute?
-Where, if anywhere, is the comparative advantage to be found?**
+Where, if anywhere, is my comparative advantage to be found?**

 **What principles can we use to build cognitive tools?**

 **The comparison to self-help:** Self-help gets a bad rap.
 Many of these software tools have a similar goal, though, which is to improve the way we think.
-Yet, somehow, a concrete tool like (say) org mode really does seem to have significantly more impact than lots of what you see in the self-help books.
-The right kind of metaphor is that it's executable self-help, or even active self-help.
-That shift from passive self-help (which is often vague an unactionable) to active self-help (which is by its nature very concrete) seems to make a big difference.
+Yet a concrete tool like (say) org mode seems to have significantly more impact than lots of what you see in the self-help books.
+It's a type of executable or active self-help.
+  That shift from passive self-help, which is often vague and unactionable, to active self-help (which is by its nature very concrete) makes a big difference.

 # What can we learn from brain research?